Skip to content

 Reentry Into the U.S.

 F and J international students generally are able to travel outside of the U.S. during their studies.
-However, you should prepare ahead of time to ensure a smooth return and prevent interruptions to your studies.
+However, you should prepare ahead of time to ensure a smooth return to the U.S. and prevent any interruptions to your studies.

 Required Documents